tripod-code/tripod/paper/paper.md

 # Summary

 `TriPoDPy` is a code simulating the dust evolution, including dust growth and dynamics in protoplanetary disks using the parametric dust model presented in [@Pfeil2024].
 The simulation evolves a dust distribution in a one-dimensional grid in the radial direction.
 It's written in `Python` and the core routines are implemented in `Fortran90`.
 The code not only solves for the evolution of the dust but also the gas disk with the canonical $\alpha$-description [@Shakura1973].
-In addition to the original model, we added descriptions of tracers for the dust and gas and compositional tracking of additional components.
+In addition to the original model, we added descriptions of tracers for the dust and gas, which could be used for compositional tracking of additional components.

 # Statement of Need

 Simulating the dust evolution in protoplanetary disks, including growth and transport, is vital to understanding planet formation and the structure of protoplanetary disks.
 There exist multiple open-source codes that tackle this problem by either solving the Smoluchowski Equation, e.g. `Dustpy`[@Dustpy] or `CuDisc`[@CuDisc] or using a Monte Carlo approach (e.g. `Mcdust` [@Vaikundaraman]) to simulate the mutual collisions between dust grains.
 However, all these simulations are computationally expensive, which calls for parametrised dust evolution models that can be used, for example, for population studies.
 Previous models, e.g. `Twopoppy` [@twopop], were not designed for disks with radial sub-structures and were not calibrated for different stellar masses.

 These shortcomings are solved with the Tripod Dust model.
 It describes the dust size distribution with a truncated power law, which allows the simulation full access to the dust size distribution, which is essential to accurately model the dust evolution and additional physical effects like photoevaporation.
-Additionally, by including the compositional tracking and tracers, simulating the chemical composition of protoplanetary disks is also possible in a way that evolves the gas and dust in a self-consistent way.
+Additionally, TriPodPy enables the addition of tracers in gas and dust, which could be used for tracking of chemical composition, electrical charge, and other parameters.

 # Comparison Simulation